 Our services at the Learning Center are FREE but do have some limitations.
 We want you to have a successful experience with your tutor.
 That usually requires some preparation on your part.

-Tutors are peer students, mostly juniors and seniors, who have been recommended by faculty in their subject area.
-Tutors make some appointment hours available weekly that fit their schedules.
-Sometimes they have other options so please ask if times don't work.
+Tutors are peer students who have been recommended by faculty in their subject area.
+Tutors make weekly available appointment hours that fit their schedules.
+Sometimes they have other options so please ask if your availability does not match up..
 Tutors are not always "straight A" students; they do have at least a 3.00 GPA and have excelled in the area they are tutoring.
-Since everyone has subjects that are more difficult or just require more effort, it's not unusual for our tutors to give help in one area and get help in another.
+Since everyone has subjects that are more difficult or just require more effort, it is not unusual for our tutors to give help in one area and get help in another.
 They have learned how to use their resources to succeed.

-To be eligible for our tutoring services, you must be currently enrolled WOU student and registered in the requested class.
-You may sign up for NO MORE than 2 hours per subject per week.
-Tutoring begins the second week of each term and goes through Dead Week, not Finals Week.
+To be eligible for our tutoring services, you must be a currently enrolled WOU student and registered in the requested class.
+You may sign up for NO MORE than 2 hours per course per week.
+Tutoring begins the second week of each term and goes through Dead Week!.